Fortnite: Stone Head Statue, Drift Painted Burger Head, Dinosaur Locations | Dot Esports

 You can land in the middle of three dinosaurs far south of Paradise Palms.
 Getting close to them will let you progress.

-The Stone Head Statue is north of the frozen lake in the snow biome.
-It’s easy to spot once you’re gliding over that area.
+The stone head statue is north of the frozen lake in the snow biome.
+It’s easy to spot when you’re gliding over that area.